ChainAgnostic/CAIPs/CAIPs/caip-282.md

 // 2.
 User presses "Connect Wallet" and the library display the discovered wallets

 // 3.
 User selects a Wallet with UUID = "350670db-19fa-4704-a166-e52e178b59d2" and
-// blockchain library will send a CAIP-25 request to establish a wallet connection let session = {};
+// Blockchain Library will send a CAIP-25 request to establish a wallet connection let session = {};
 window.addEventListener("caip282:respond:350670db-19fa-4704-a166-e52e178b59d2", (event) => {
   if (event.data.error) throw new Error(event.data.error.message);